ucsc/site-specialevents/source/_events/emeriti-lectures/index.md

 ---
 title: Emeriti Lectures
-description: "Emeriti Lectures presented to the community by the distinguished Emeritus Faculty and generoulsly sponsored by the Chancellors Office."
+description: "Emeriti Lectures presented to the community by the distinguished Emeritus Faculty and generously sponsored by the Chancellors Office."
 category: Lecture
 layout: full-page